 ECHO Program – Einstein Community Health Outreach in collaboration with the Montefiore Medical Center’s School Health Program.

-A Team of diverse women & men who are first and second year medical student from Albert Einstein College of Medicine, supervised by MDs lead the implementation of the research-based ECHO interactive Science and health education curriculum.
+A Team of diverse women & men who are first and second-year medical students from Albert Einstein College of Medicine, supervised by MDs lead the implementation of the research-based ECHO interactive Science and health education curriculum.
 Students participate in hands-on activities that explore human anatomy and biology and emphasize healthy development in their community.
 They learn the benefits of physical activity and healthy eating on their bodies and the harmful effects of tobacco, with age-appropriate units on the passage into puberty.
 Children also learn about using safety and treating minor burns and injuries.

 SUMMER DAY CAMP